Wisdom Teeth Removal

 Get The Best Wisdom Teeth Removal

-For this reason, Grove Dental recommends that you maintain regular dental checkups to monitor the condition of your wisdom teeth.
-With four locations in Bolingbrook, Downers Grove, Lombard and Wheaton, our Board Certified oral surgeons can safely and comfortably handle your wisdom teeth procedure.
+For this reason, Grove Dental Associates recommends that you maintain regular dental checkups to monitor the condition of your wisdom teeth.
+With four locations in Bolingbrook, Downers Grove, Lombard and Wheaton, our Board Certified oral surgeons can safely and comfortably handle your wisdom teeth surgery.

-The most common reasons for wisdom teeth extractions include:
+The most common reasons for getting wisdom teeth out include:

-- An impacted or poorly aligned third molar can crowd or damage surrounding teeth, the jawbone or nerves.
+- Impacted wisdom teeth or poorly aligned third molars can crowd or damage surrounding teeth, the jawbone or nerves.

 - Crowded teeth are more difficult to clean, and therefore, more prone to decay and gum disease.
 Crowding will also often reverse the beautiful effects that a patient has previously attained from orthodontics.